Avi Vantage as Service Provider for SAML authentication

 Avi Vantage supports SP-initiated SSO with third party identity providers (IDP).
 As service provider, the Avi virtual service is responsible for ensuring secure access to the back-end applications load balanced by Avi Vantage.

-As illustrated in the figure, the following is the workflow for SAML client authentication:
+As illustrated in the screen, the following is the workflow for SAML client authentication:

 - Once the IDP successfully authenticates the user, it shares the authentication with Avi Vantage.

-- Avi validates the response received from IDP and provides the session cookie to the user.
+- Avi Vantage validates the response received from IDP and provides the session cookie to the user.

 - The user then sends the request for the target resource with the same cookie.

-- Avi validates the cookie and allows access to the user.
+- Avi Vantage validates the cookie and allows access to the user.

 The following table provides a comprehensive list of links to the documentation for SAML support on Avi Vantage: